megaluck/documentation/docs/introduction/06-Base-App.rst

 Base App
 ========

-SidechainsSDK provides to the developers implemented Consensus Protocol and Crosschain Transfer Protocol, but not only.
+SidechainsSDK provides to the developers an out of the box implementation of the Latus Consensus Protocol and the Crosschain Transfer Protocol.
-Additionally to this SDK provides basic transactions, network layer, data storing and node configuration, as well as entry points for any custom extension.
+Additionally to this, the SDK provides basic transactions, network layer, data storage and node configuration, as well as entry points for any custom extension.

 Secret / Proof / Proposition